Vintage Thrift: Easy Tissue Decoupage Glass Plates

 • Damp cloth: For cleaning and smoothing out any wrinkles.

-• Optional: Razor blade (for super clean edges), sandpaper (for smoothing rough edges on plates), and a plate stand (to display Mom’s masterpiece!).
+• Optional: Razor blade (for super clean edges), sandpaper (for smoothing rough edges on plates), and a plate stand (to display Mom’s masterpiece if you want!).

-For my project, the fun part of this project was choosing the tissue paper.
-Because of the intricacy of decoupaging a plate with glass cuts, it works better if you use a BUSY pattern.
+Because of the intricacy of decoupaging a plate with glass cuts, it works better if you use a paper with BUSY pattern.

 A cut glass snack plate and orange and green tissue paper.